fun-stack/example/src/main/g8/README.md

 # $name$

-This your whole application.
+This is your whole application.
 All code in scala.
 Infrastructure as terraform code (see `terraform` directory).

 ## Initial steps